 I am a member of a group called “Academic Mamas”.
 Members are anywhere from seasoned mamas of grown children to pregnant mamas, from PhD students to tenured professors.
 These academics ask for breastfeeding advice, applaud and “like” tenure announcements, give book recommendations on handling baby tantrums as well as teenage tantrums, celebrate births, grants and papers and console each other for miscarriages, tenure denials and paper rejections.
 I am proud to be an academic mama but it’s hard hard hard work.
-The only way we can get through it is by supporting each other and sticking together.
+The only way we can get through it is by supporting each other.

 My first support as an academic mama is my mother, who is also an academic mama.
 She made sure I had no doubt in my mind that I could do it all.
 “Doing it all” or “having it all” are phrases I hate because of the male dominated understanding of being a perfect mother and outstanding faculty/professional at the same time.
 To me, doing it all means living through life with some balance such that your personal life and career both make you happy.
 It’s easier to write than to do it.
 First of all, there is intense guilt.
 The guilt that you don’t get to spend time with your child if you go to work and you don’t get to work on your manuscript if you play with your child.
 I remind myself to be a “good enough mother”.
 I remind myself that academic life is a marathon and not a sprint.
 But sometimes that’s not enough to overcome the guilt.
 Sometimes the work load (at home and at work) is so overwhelming that you choke.
 Sometimes you need someone else to cheer you on.
 (And no one is better at that than my mother.)
 Your academic mama friends are your best line of support here.
 Make sure you find those mamas that will understand, support and help you.
 They are there.
 We are here.